Bansko Bulgaria is an emerging digital nomad hub.

 And the future of Coworking Bansko and the coworking community in Bansko is bright.
 While we were there membership hit the 100 coworker level for the first time.
 Mattias bought out his remaining partner and has plans to expand the coworking spaces to accommodate growth.

-And the first ever Bansko Nomad Fest is scheduled for 2020 (use discount code lisareidmiller for a 10% discount!!!).
+And Bansko Nomad Fest is scheduled for 2021 (use discount code lisareidmiller for a 10% discount!!!).

 By the end of 8 weeks in Bansko we were both wearing Coworking Bansko orange!